grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -compactor.compaction-concurrency
 [compaction_concurrency: <int> | default = 1]

-# How long the compactor waits before compacting first-level blocks that are
+# (deprecated) How long the compactor waits before compacting first-level blocks
-# uploaded by the ingesters.
-This configuration option allows for the reduction
+# that are uploaded by the ingesters.
+This configuration option allows for the
-# of cases where the compactor begins to compact blocks before all ingesters
+# reduction of cases where the compactor begins to compact blocks before all
-# have uploaded their blocks to the storage.
+# ingesters have uploaded their blocks to the storage.
+# first-level-compaction-delay should be used instead of this setting.
 # CLI flag: -compactor.first-level-compaction-wait-period
 [first_level_compaction_wait_period: <duration> | default = 25m]

+# How long the compactor waits before compacting first-level blocks that are
+# uploaded by the ingesters, relative to the current time and the block's maxT.
+# This setting allows for the reduction of cases where the compactor begins to
+# compact blocks before all ingesters have uploaded their blocks to the storage.
+# This setting replaces first-level-compaction-wait-period when enabled.
+# CLI flag: -compactor.first-level-compaction-delay
+[first_level_compaction_delay: <duration> | default = 0s]

 # (advanced) How frequently compactor should run blocks cleanup and maintenance,
 # as well as update the bucket index.